benklop/glkcli/README.md

 ## Features

-- **Memory Safety**: Written in Rust to eliminate memory management bugs like double-free errors
-- **Format Detection**: Automatic detection of game file formats by header and extension
+- Automatic detection of game file formats by header and extension
-- **Multiple Interpreters**: Supports all the same interpreters as the C version
-- **Clean CLI**: Uses clap for robust command-line parsing

 ## Supported Game Formats